Most Unique Restaurant Bathrooms

 Stainless steel fixtures create the basis for the futuristic look.
 In the men’s restroom, the light appears to have a red glow, while the women’s restroom takes on a gold glow.
 You definitely feel like you’re in a different time in the Departure restrooms.

-If you prefer to go back in time for your bathroom experience, check out the restroom at Smith & Mills, a restaurant in New York City located in an old carriage house.
-The charm of that location permeates the entire restaurant, including the restroom, which is located inside an elevator car from 1902.
+If you prefer to go back in time for your bathroom experience, check out the restroom at Smith & Mills.
+Located inan old New York City carriage house, this restaurant has a charm that permeates the entire restaurant — including the restroom, which is housed inside an elevator car from 1902.

 The sink comes from an old railcar and requires you to lift it to drain into the wall.
+Wrought iron detailing covers the ceiling and walls, adding to the space’s antique atmosphere.
 This bathroom definitely gives you lots of interesting details that may make you linger a little longer than normal.

 The steam-powered craft beer production isn’t the only thing that stands out at Vancouver’s Steamworks.
 The women’s restroom features creative double-toilet stalls to comply with a city ordinance requiring the venue to offer 20 toilets for women.